microsoft/azure-api-management-monetization/documentation/advanced-steps.md

 If you want to make modifications to the infrastructure templates, you will need to run a build script in order to generate a new ARM template output for deployment.
 Run the `build.ps1` PowerShell script at the root of the repo.

+This build script will generate deployment scripts for all Azure resources required to support the demo project - see the [deployment details](./deployment-details.md) for more details.

 The build script executes the following steps:

 1. Installs the Bicep CLI into the `build` folder